Home For Students Ticket 2 English 2 Ticket 2 English Unit 10: Brain Drain

 • Human resources

-A regret can be about something in present or in past.
+Regret can be about something in the present or the past.

-If it is in present then we use the rule of: present wish or conditional 2
+If it is in the present, then we use the rule of present wish or conditional 2

-If it is in past then we use the rule of: past wish or conditional 3
+If it is in the past, then we use the rule of past wish or conditional 3

-• I regret not knowing How to use computer
+• I regret not knowing How to use a computer

-• If only I knew how to use computer
+• If only I knew how to use a computer

-• I wish I knew how to use computer
+• I wish I knew how to use a computer

 Past Regret

-• I regret not knowing How to use computer
+• I regret not knowing How to use a computer

-• If only I had known how to use computer
+• If only I had known how to use a computer

-• I wish I had known how to use computer
+• I wish I had known how to use a computer

 Who = used for persons